-- Binance Coin is the fourth-largest crypto and trades at $346.61 per coin at the time of writing.
+- Binance Coin is the fifth-largest crypto and trades at around $280 per coin at the time of writing.

 - Binance Coin acts as a discount token at the Binance Exchange and fuel for the Binance Smart Chain for DeFi projects.